shyheimbatts/osticket-prereqs/README.md

   <p>

 **Task 8-**
-      From the osTicket-Installation-Files folder, Unzip PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into the "C:\PHP" Folder.
+      From the "osTicket-Installation-Files" folder, Unzip PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into the "C:\PHP" Folder.
 Start by right clicking (php-7.3.8-nts-Win32-VC15-x86.zip) and selecting extract all.
 Next, Select browse to go to the "C:\PHP" Folder and click select folder.
 Once the PHP folder is selected click "Extract" and the task is completed.

   </p>